DeepPavlovAdmin/convai/index.md

 ---: | ---
 _April, 2017_ | **Registration is open.** Registered teams are allowed to submit solutions for the Qualification Round.
 _18th of June, 2017_ | **Qualification Round is closed.** Qualification Leaderboard is published.
 Teams for the Human Evaluation Round are selected.
 _24th-30th of July, 2017_ | **Human Evaluation Round.** One week NLP summer school.
 Teams, school participants and volunteers evaluate solutions of qualified teams.
+Evaluation is done remotely via a messaging platform.
 _1st of September, 2017_ | **1st Dataset is published.** Data collected at the Human Evaluation Round is published.
 Teams tune their solutions on the 1st Dataset.
 _12th of November, 2017_ | **Submission of conversational agents is closed.** Teams submit final solutions for the NIPS Live Competition.
 _20th of November - 3rd of December, 2017_ | **Pre-NIPS Human Evaluation.** Teams and volunteers start to evaluate solutions of teams.
+Evaluation is done remotely via a messaging platform.
 _4th-9th of December, 2017_ | **Conversational Intelligence Live Competition at NIPS.** Teams, conference participants and volunteers continue to evaluate solutions of teams.
 Announcement of winners.

 # Competition Rules